 While this site is primarily about the visa decisions made by consular officers, it is important to remember that receiving a visa only allows an individual the right to apply for entry at a US airport or border crossing.
-It is the Customs and Border Patrol (CBP) officer who makes the final decision on entry.
+It is the Customs and Border Protection (CBP) officer who makes the final decision on entry.
 This final decision can sometimes have tragic consequences when the officer makes a determination to enter an expedited removal order (Sections 235(b)(1)/ 212(a)(9)(A) of the Immigration and Nationality Act).

 What is Expedited Removal?

 Expedited removal is a "pile-on" provision of the INA — in addition to finding a person inadmissible under one section of the INA, the CBP officer "piles on" this additional punishment under a different provision of the INA.
 By entering an expedited removal order, the CBP officer is, in essence, deporting an individual who is applying for entry because he 1) is not in possession of the proper type of visa and/or 2) committed a material misrepresentation or fraud.
 The first type of decision leads to an expedited removal bar to entry for five years and cancellation of the current visa under Section 212(a)(7) of the INA.
 The second type of decision leads to a five-year bar for expedited removal and a bar to entry for life under Section 212(a)(6)(C)(i).
 Most importantly, these decisions are not subject to review in a court, nor is the applicant able to have an attorney present at the port of entry when this decision is made.
 (The expedited removal bar is for ten years if the person attempts to enter illegally after a five-year expedited removal order was entered.
 Besides CBP, Immigration and Customs Enforcement Officers can also enter these orders for those who are apprehended in the United States without inspection.)

 What triggers CBP scrutiny at the time of entry?